Manu404/moonburst/README.md

 ![screenshot](https://github.com/Manu404/moonburst/blob/master/scrns/screen.png)

-Moonburst is an arduino based solution for musician that aim to provide a generic midi open source interface that accept as much controller as possible, keeping the cost factor really low, yet versatile and open as much as possible.
+Moonburst is an arduino based solution for musician that aim to provide a generic midi open source interface that accept as much "generic" controller as possible, keeping the cost factor really low, yet versatile and open as much as possible.
 Some solutions already exists, but not as I envision mine, or at high costs and sometimes long learning curve.

 The software is simple : you define functoid, that are binded to a footswitch, than can create multiple actions on that functoid based on footswtich triggers and/or states that will then send midi messages or trigger other functoid, etc,...
 To add buttons, just add new footswtichs.
 The idea is to be modular and open as possible.

+Currently Supported Controller:
+ - Digitech FS3X

+Planned Supported Controller (Q2 2020)
+ - Generic Switch/Tap on mono interface
+ - Generic 2 Switch/Tap on stereo interface
+ - Generic Pot (expression pedal) on mono interface (this will enable support of most volume pedal on the market from known manufacturer)

+ - Vox VFS55
+ - Boss FS6

 # About the project